Paragraph. Cliquez ici pour modifier.

 damage - the current Myelin reconstitution "cure" and 4) to re-inforce the

-immune system in order to de-activate a latent Virus or
+immune system in order to de-activate a latent Virus or bacteria.

 Analysing my own situation, while I am able to control an outright M.S.“attack”, any nerve symptoms which manifest imply that blood reflux is injuring the brain/spinal cord.
 Mornings I have the impression blood is stagnating in my brain which again implies some injury.
 Any anxiety triggers “burning” in my legs.
 I can’t always